-The Public Service and Minority Cluster provides clinical training in the full range of psychiatric inpatient and crisis intervention roles, as well as outpatient treatment via, the Child Trauma Research Project, and the Division of Substance Abuse and Addiction Medicine and the Division of Trauma Recovery Services.
+The Public Service and Minority Cluster provides clinical training in a broad range of roles, including crisis intervention, working with patients with serious mental illness, and outpatient services such as the Child Trauma Research Project and the Division of Substance Abuse and Addiction Medicine.
 Fellows in this cluster typically have clinical training experiences during the internship year as described below.

 - a.
-Inpatient experience: Four-month, part time rotation on psychiatric inpatient units.
-The focus is on training to function as an attending psychologist in a hospital service, including admitting and discharging patients, diagnostic evaluation and treatment planning, legal issues, and recommendations for disposition.
-Close collaboration with other mental health disciplines is a major part of the experience, including consultation with psychiatrists regarding psychopharmacological treatment issues. - b.
-Crisis intervention experience: Four-month, part time rotation at ZSFG Trauma Recovery and Rape Treatment Center.
+Serious Mental Illness Rotation: Four-month, part-time rotation with Citywide Case Management, an outpatient clinic designed to reduce readmissions and reincarceration of adults with serious mental illness.
+Psychology fellows provide diagnostic evaluation, psychological assessment, consultation, supervision and training, and group co-facilitation using culturally and trauma informed approaches.
+Collaboration with other disciplines is a major component of this experience, including consultation with psychiatrists, intensive case managers and supported employment specialists on optimal treatment approaches. - b.
+Crisis intervention rotation: Four-month, part time rotation at ZSFG Trauma Recovery and Rape Treatment Center.
 The focus is on training in assessment and crisis intervention with adults who are seen after a sexual assault, in an emergency department setting with follow up at the Trauma Recovery Center.
 The rotation includes training in clinical interviewing, diagnostic evaluation, crisis intervention, and psychological first aid for people in crisis.
 The experience includes collaboration with medical, psychiatric, and law enforcement professionals, risk assessment, evaluation of need for hospitalization, and linkage to community resources. - c.
-Outpatient experience: Outpatient training at ZSFG is provided through one of several services, depending on the Fellow's interest.
-These include the Division of Infant, Child, and Adolescent Psychiatry which includes the Child Trauma Research Program (CTRP), the Division of Substance Abuse and Addiction Medicine (DSAAM), and the Trauma Recovery Center (TRC).
+Outpatient experiences: Outpatient training at ZSFG is provided through one of several services, depending on the Fellow's interest.
+These include the Division of Infant, Child, and Adolescent Psychiatry which includes the Child Trauma Research Program (CTRP), and the Division of Substance Abuse and Addiction Medicine (DSAAM).).
 Each offers Fellows opportunities to consult to medical care providers and to provide psychotherapy to English or Spanish-speaking medical outpatients.
 Fellows have the option of selecting outpatient rotations focused on adults or children and adolescents.